guardian/self-assessment/README.md

 ## Usage

-1. Generate a GitHub personal access token from [here](https://github.com/settings/tokens/new). \
+1. Generate a GitHub personal access token 👉 [here](https://github.com/settings/tokens/new) 👈\
 Set your preferred expiration date and make sure you grant the **repo** scopes.
-Click "Generate token".
+Finally, click "Generate token".

 2. Set the access token by running the following (replace `<AUTH_TOKEN>` with the generated token).
 ```shell